smastrom/tranzit/README.md

 </Fade>
 ```

-For anything else more complex use a library like [Framer Motion](https://www.framer.com/motion/).
+For anything else more complex use a library like [Framer Motion](https://www.framer.com/motion/) and don't waste your time here.

 <br />